 The Lapps Editor

-Lapps comes prebuilt with a simple editor for you to write your code.
+Lapps comes with a simple built-in editor to write your code.

 The Editor Does | The Editor Doesn’t |